 The normal rule is that you’d need to sit the exam in the new system which is equivalent to your current level.
 For example, if you have your CSIA level 2 and want to transfer to BASI, you’ll need to sit the BASI level 2 exam.

 The best qualification system for you depends on your goals, where you see yourself working and where you want to train.
 Most instructor systems offer a similar career path, but some may be better suited to certain goals than others.

 It usually boils down to choosing between CSIA, BASI and NZSIA.
 When weighing up these options, consider the following:

-Your next move is to choose the system and course that meets your goals.
-If you've got any questions, get in touch with our course advisors who'll be happy to run through things.
+Check out our ski instructor courses and find one that meets your goals.
+If you've got any questions, get in touch with our course advisors who'll be happy to run through things

 We look forward to speaking with you.